 Crossing Boundaries: The value of museums in dementia care

 House of Memories is a multi-award winning, museums-led dementia awareness training programme.
 Created by National Museums Liverpool (NML) with funding from the Department of Health, it provides the health and social care workforce with practical skills and resources to support people to live well with dementia.
 Upon its fifth anniversary in September 2017, in excess of 11,000 carers had actively participated in House of Memories training events and there had been more than 8,000 downloads of the My House of Memories app.

 Researchers at the Institute of Cultural Capital (ICC) – led by Head of Research Kerry Wilson – have been evaluating the impact of the programme since 2013.
-This includes successive commissions from NML to evaluate the Health and Social Care programme, funded by the Department of Health (North of England (2013) and the Midlands (2014).
-The ICC has most recently evaluated the pilot House of Memories ‘train the trainer’ programme commissioned by Health Education England and developed for acute health professionals, which was delivered in collaboration with a range of NHS Foundation Trusts in North West England from November 2015 to April 2016.
+This includes successive commissions from NML to evaluate the Health and Social Care programme, funded by the Department of Health (North of England (2013) and the Midlands (2014), and the pilot House of Memories ‘train the trainer’ programme commissioned by Health Education England and developed for acute health professionals, which was delivered in collaboration with a range of NHS Foundation Trusts in North West England from November 2015 to April 2016.

 Further information on the Crossing Boundaries research programme and individual evaluation studies can be accessed from the links on right-hand side of this page.